CDAC-Training/EvilTwinAttack/README.md

 "before" state.

 ## 9. Part 5 — Force a roam with a (simulated) deauthentication attack
+## 9. Part 5 — Force a roam with a (simulated) deauthentication attack

 > **Start your capture first.** If you want the deauth and the roam in your
 > pcap, begin Part 6's `capture-all.sh` in a second terminal *before* running